 Big, Baggy Swimsuit Bottoms (Front)

-Unfortunately, the resolution of Photo 2 isn’t great, but I think it’s good enough to see the gaping along the inner thigh (Figure A), and the horizontal wrinkling along the front (Figure B).
+Unfortunately, the resolution of Photo 2 isn’t great, but I think it’s good enough to see the gaping along the inner thigh (Figure A) of the bikini bottoms, and the horizontal wrinkling across the front (Figure B).
 This is a front view picture, and the wrinkles indicate that the front is too long for the model’s body, and the leg opening is too big.
 I expect she is wearing it pushed down, or it is just plain too big for her.
 Either way, this suit isn’t likely to stay in place long when she gets in the water.
 If you try one on that fits this way, try a size smaller or a different style.
 If you don’t like the style of a swimsuit and try to force it into something else you will never be happy with it.

 Swimsuit Bottoms Too Long in Groin Area (Front)